axiomee/tchala-specifications/README.txt

   .
 Users lose points for each downvote the questions (they posted) get $

 - COURSES
   .
-They also get points for each upvote the course gets $ .
+Courses must be accompanied with a list of questions (related to the course) to test the student on what they just learned $
+  .
 Users get points for each upvote the courses (they posted) get $ .
 Users lose points for each downvote the courses (they posted) get $